data-integrations/salesforce/docs/SalesforceBulk-batchsource.md

 `LAST_MONTH` ...

 **Duration:** SObject query duration filter is applied to system field `LastModifiedDate` to allow range query.
+Duration units set to `hours`.
 For example, if duration is '6' (6 hours) and the pipeline runs at 9am, it will read data updated from 3am - 9am.
 Ignored if `datetimeFilter` is provided.

 **Offset:** SObject query offset filter is applied to system field `LastModifiedDate` to allow range query.
+Offset units set to `hours`.
 For example, if duration is '6' (6 hours) and the offset is '1' (1 hour) and the pipeline runs at 9am, it will read data updated from 2am - 8am.
 Ignored if `datetimeFilter` is provided.

 **Error Handling:** Strategy used to handle erroneous records.
 Acceptable values are Skip on error, Send to error, Stop on error.